-One paper of three-four typed pages (plus Works Cited page) will be required over the course of the semester; (double spaced, or 1.5 spacing; no fancy fonts; no cover page; put your name and title at top of page, e.g., "Afterlife in Jainism").
+The paper is worth 50 points; 5% of total grade.
+One summary paper of two-four typed pages (plus Works Cited page) will be required; (double spaced, or 1.5 spacing; no fancy fonts; no cover page; put your name and title at top of page, e.g., "Afterlife in Jainism").

 This paper is designed to meet the General Education writing requirement.
 The substance as well as the manner of organization and expression of the information and ideas will be evaluated.
 In other words, the content as well as the style and grammar of the paper will be graded.
-See "Grading Rubrics for Paper" (below, page 18) and "Writing Checklist" (on Canvas).
+See "Grading Rubrics for Summary Paper" (below, last page) and "Writing Checklist" (on Canvas).
 To encourage students to advance their writing competence, the assessment of all papers will include suggestions for improvement on papers for future courses.